Gordon Scholes: Early life

 Scholes was born on 7 June 1931 in West Melbourne, Victoria.
 He was the only child of Mary Louisa (née O'Brien) and Thomas Glen Denton Scholes; his father was a railway worker and his mother was a psychiatric nurse.

 Scholes had a turbulent childhood.
 He spent two long periods in hospital, once at the age of three following a car accident and again at the age of fourteen following a bout of rheumatic fever.
 His father enlisted in the military in 1941 and was injured while fighting in New Guinea, subsequently becoming a long-term patient at Heidelberg Repatriation Hospital.
 Scholes stayed with relatives in various locations around Victoria while his mother worked at a munitions factory, attending twelve different schools.
 He eventually settled in Daylesford where his mother's aunt lived, attending Daylesford Technical High School to the age of fifteen.

 After leaving school, Scholes worked at the Daylesford Woollen Mills while training as a fitter and turner at the Ballarat School of Mines.
 He subsequently joined the Victorian Railways where his father and grandfather had worked, working his way from engine-cleaner to fireman to engine-driver, including on the Spirit of Progress between Melbourne and Sydney.
 He joined the Australian Federated Union of Locomotive Employees (AFULE) and after settling in Geelong became the union's delegate to the local trades hall.
 He was also a talented amateur boxer and in 1949 became the amateur heavyweight champion of Victoria.

 Politics

 Scholes joined the ALP in 1954 and was elected president of its Geelong branch in 1962.
-He served as Bob Hawke's campaign manager in the seat of Corio at the 1963 federal election.
+He served as Bob Hawke's campaign manager in the seat of Corio, based on Geelong, at the 1963 federal election.
 In 1965, he was elected to the Geelong City Council and as president of the Geelong Trades Hall.

 Scholes was the Labor Party candidate in Corio in the 1966 election, and was defeated by incumbent Liberal Sir Hubert Opperman.
 However, Opperman resigned a few months after the election to become Australia's first High Commissioner to Malta.
 Scholes won the seat at the ensuing by-election on a swing of 11 percent.
-He won the seat in his own right at the 1969 election.
+He won the seat in his own right at the 1969 election, the first time that the non-Labor parties had won government without winning Corio.

+Scholes faced spirited Liberal challenges in the 1970s, the height of the longstanding Victorian state Liberal government's popularity.
+Indeed, he was nearly defeated in the federal Coalition's landslides of 1975 and 1977.
+However, he picked up a large swing in 1980 which he consolidated in 1983.
+He would never face another close race, and turned Corio into one of Labor's safest non-metropolitan seats.